If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 This saves the work of having to dig a pit (and remember where they are!) each time you have material to compost.

-Shred materials before adding them
+Shred materials before adding them to the trench

 Materials break down faster when they are cut up or shredded.